austinmama/vsrx/os-reload.md

 For successful reload or rebuild cluster on an HA vSRX:

-* The root password for the provisioned vSRX Gateway must match the root password defined on the vSRX portal.
-The password defined in the portal was defined when the Gateway was first provisioned and may not match the current Gateway password.
-If the password was changed after the initial provisioning then SSH to the vSRX Gateway and change the root password to match, then attempt the OS Reload or Rebuild Cluster operation.
+* The root password for the provisioned vSRX Gateway must match the root password defined in the vSRX portal.
+The password in the portal was defined when the Gateway was first provisioned, and may not match the current Gateway password.
+If the password was changed after the initial provisioning, then use SSH to connect to the vSRX Gateway and change the root password to match.
+Once the passwords, you can proceed with the OS Reload or Rebuild Cluster operation.

   <img src="images/gw-vsrx-password.png" alt="drawing" style="width: 700px;"/>